SignPath/website/docs/documentation/crypto-providers/gpg.md

 ### Configuring GnuPG {#configure-gnupg}

-To configure GnuPG to perform hash signing via SignPath you need to:
+Configure GnuPG to perform hash signing via SignPath:

 * Configure the [SignPath Crypto Provider](/documentation/crypto-providers#crypto-provider-configuration)
 * Configure `gnupg-pkcs11-scd` via `gnupg-pkcs11-scd.conf`
 * Configure GnuPG (`gpg-agent`) to use `gnupg-pkcs11-scd`

-For more details and necessary dependencies, see the `samples/Scenarios/Gpg/GpgShared.ps1` script in the [Linux container samples].
+For more details and prerequisites, see the `samples/Scenarios/Gpg/GpgShared.ps1` script in the [Linux container samples].

 ### Error logs {#gpg-error-logs}